Mattefarax/PW-Gruppo2-LovelyCommit/RPI/README.md

 Where travels the updates for the device twin configurations with the newly received telemetry.

-We used also a queue called 'commandQueue' where travels a JSON formatted like this:
+We used also a queue called "commandQueue" where travels a JSON formatted like this:

 ``` JSON
 {